-Many laws, such as South Carolina’s Clean Indoor Air Act, are referred to by their popular names.
-The J-Z Index volume, located at the end of the print South Carolina Code Annotated, contains a Popular Names Index that provides an alphabetical list of South Carolina statutes by popular name and their locations in the South Carolina Code Annotated.
+Many laws, like South Carolina’s Clean Indoor Air Act, are referred to by their popular names.
+The J-Z Index volume, located at the end of the print South Carolina Code Annotated, contains a Popular Names Table that provides an alphabetical list of South Carolina statutes by popular name and their locations in the South Carolina Code Annotated.

-For example, the Clean Indoor Air Act of 1990 is listed in the Popular Names Index to the South Carolina Code Annotated as beginning at Title 44, Chapter 95, Section 10 (§ 44-95-10).
+For example, the Clean Indoor Air Act of 1990 is listed in the Popular Names Table to the South Carolina Code Annotated as beginning at Title 44, Chapter 95, Section 10 (§ 44-95-10).

 Table of Contents

-Once you find a statute that is relevant to your legal issue, it is always a good idea to browse the Table of Contents at the beginning of that title or chapter.
-Surrounding code sections may contain applicable definitions, procedures that must be followed, or even exceptions to the statute you have found.
+Once you find a statute that applies to your legal issue, it is always a good idea to browse the Table of Contents at the beginning of that title or chapter.
+Surrounding code sections may contain applicable definitions, procedures that must be followed, or even exceptions to the statute you found.

 If you do not have a citation to a particular South Carolina statute, you will need to research relevant statutes by subject.
 There are two index volumes designated A-I and J-Z, located at the end of the official print South Carolina Code Annotated.